Arunesh-Gour/Pixie/docs/project/reports/ClosureReport.rst

 Smart AI home automation project, capable of controlling various smart devices in home to suit the needs of the user to provide maximum comfort while keeping the resource usage low.
-Smartly controls the various home devices like fans, lights, tv, and door.
+Smartly controls the various home devices like fans, lights, tv, and door, etc.

 Team details
 ============